thatcherclough/BetterBackdoor/README.md

 - Get text copied to victim's clipboard
 - Get data from a victim's file (cat)

-To compile the backdoor, SocketShell:
+To create the backdoor, BetterBackdoor:
-- Copies the necessary jar files to 'backdoor'.
+- Copies the necessary jar files to a new directory called 'backdoor'.
 - If desired, copies a Java Runtime Environment to 'backdoor'.
 - Creates batch files in 'backdoor' for running the jar files in a packaged Java Runtime Environment and supplying jar files with the server's IPv4 address.
 - Copies all '.duck' DuckyScripts and '.ps1' PowerShell scripts to 'backdoor'.